zsteinkamp/m4l-Modulation-Inertia/README.md

 The blue line in the graph is the Input signal.
 The yellow line is the Output signal, which you would then map to other parameters in your Live Set.

+In the example above, the Output signal is mapped to the filter frequency of the Auto Filter following it.
+The Input signal is quite sudden in its up and down movement, but Modulation Inertia smooths it out.
+It has the ability to apply different smoothing to rising and falling signals, which facilitates making things like an Attack-Decay envelope capability.

 * *Input* - The input signal.
 Chances are you would map something to this knob.
 * *Rise* - How much time the output signal should take to rise to a higher input value.
 * *Fall* - The amount of time the output signal should fall to a lower input value.